All blog posts

 A task not to be ignored in the office

-It may not immediately be the most enjoyable task on Office of Facility Managers' to-do list, but waste prevention cannot be ignored within the office environment.
-Paper waste, plastic containers, electronic waste and food scraps are just a few of the many types of waste generated daily in offices.
+It might not be the most enjoyable task on an office or facility manager's to-do list, but waste prevention is an essential part of office life.
+Paper waste, plastic packaging, electronic waste, and food scraps are just a few of the many types of waste generated daily in offices.

-Getting this right is not only of sustainable importance, but by managing waste more efficiently you can also reduce costs.
-It's about more than simply sorting into different bins, but also about reducing paper use, recycling materials, avoiding single-use plastics and implementing energy-efficient measures.
+It's not only important to handle this properly in a sustainable way, but by managing waste more efficiently, you can alsoreduce costs.
+It's about more than just sorting into different bins; it also involves reducing paper use, recycling materials, avoiding single-use plastics, and implementing energy-efficient measures.

-Now it's no secret that we are advocates of using less packaging in the office in the first place.
-Because if they're not there, there's no way they're ever going to end up in our natural environment AND less waste means less work (and money).
+It's no secret that we advocate for using less packaging in the office in the first place.
+Because if it's not there, there's no way it'll ever end up in our environment, and less waste means less work (and money).

 Meanwhile, there are many initiatives that offer packaging-free alternatives in the office.
 You can read more about them in this blog.